HosnaJabbari/Knotty/Sparse_CCJ/README.md

 # Sparse CCJ

+##### Description:
+Both the Modified, non-sparse CCJ and the Sparsified CCJ are contained here.
+Which version is used is based upon arguments supplied.

 ##### Installation:
 Run makefile with "make" command.

 ##### Usage: